 This topic describes how to manage Server Message Block (SMB) shares in the on-premises file gateway console.
-You can create, delete, disable, and modify SMB shares.
-You can also configure AD or LDAP and add SMB users.
+You can create, delete, disable, and modify SMB shares, configure Active Directory (AD), and add SMB users.

 Prerequisites

-A cache disk is attached to the gateway.
-For more information, see Add a cache disk.
+A cache has been added.
+For more information, see Add a cache.

-A cloud resource is bound.
+A cloud resource has been attached.
 For more information, see Bind a cloud resource.

 Background information

-Cloud Storage Gateway (CSG) acts as an SMB server and provides the file sharing service.
-When you access CSG from a Windows-based client, CSG receives a request from the client and returns a response.
+Cloud Storage Gateway acts as an SMB server to provide file sharing services.
+When a client on a Windows operating system accesses the gateway, Cloud Storage Gateway receives the client's request and returns a response.

 Create an SMB share

-In the Create SMB Share dialog box, set the following parameters.
+In the Create SMB dialog box, specify the following configuration.

 Parameter